sagarbiophysics/Subtomo-tutorials/source/80S_insitu/tomoman_setup.rst

 During this step, TOMOMAN scans a ``raw_stack_dir`` for ``.mdoc`` files.
 For each one it finds, it generates a new folder to contain all the preprocessing data, links the ``.mdoc`` file, creates a ``frames/`` subdirectory, parses frame names from the ``.mdoc`` file, and generates links for all frames from the ``raw_frame_dir`` to the ``frames/`` subdirectory.
 Sorting new data is performed using the tomoman_sortnew.param file.
-Open this file in the MATLAB editor by double clicking it.
+Open this file in the favourite text.

 Types of parameters are typically broken into comment blocks.

 Sorting new data is performed using the ``tomoman_sortnew.param`` file.